adityarathod/nlp-class/hw3/README.md

-# Program Description
+# Homework 3: WordNet

-Quick usage and analysis of WordNet, SentiWordNet, and an exploration of collocations
+Quick usage and analysis of WordNet, SentiWordNet, and an exploration of collocations.

-# Running the Program
+## Running the Program

 Open [`WordNet.ipynb`](./WordNet.ipynb) in any Jupyter environment.

-# PDF version
 A [static PDF version](./WordNet.pdf) is provided for your convenience.